open2c/pairtools/README.md

 Notes of the motivation behind some of the technical decisions in the definition of pairsam:
-- while the information in columns 1-8 may appear redundant to sam alignments in the columns 9+, extracting this information is non-trivial and thus is better be done only once with results stored.
+- while the information in columns 1-8 may appear redundant to sam alignments in the columns 9+, extracting this information is non-trivial and thus is better done only once with results stored.
 - storing sam entries together with pairs drastically speeds up and simplifies several operations like filtering and tagging of unmapped/ambiguous/duplicated